 The Maximus Political Action Committee (PAC) is a separate, segregated fund comprised of employee voluntary contributions used to support candidates for government office.
 All contributions made by the Maximus PAC are done so in a bi-partisan manner.
 Participation in the Maximus PAC is restricted and adheres to Federal Elections Commission (FEC) regulations.

-In accordance with federal law, all contributions made by the Maximus PAC are reported to the FEC and can be reviewed at fec.gov.
+In accordance with federal law, all Maximus PAC contributions are reported on the Federal Election Commission website.
 No in-kind contributions were made.
 All political contributions were made within the United States.

 The company files compliance reports with state and local agencies reflecting lobbying activities regulated by relevant state and local laws as required.